kelllyco/yahtzee/README.md

 ### Future Plans

-While I completed this project back in August, I've been going back into it periodically to fix things up/add improvements.
+While I completed this project back in August, I've been returning to fix things up and add improvements as my schedule allows.
-Below is a partial list of the things I'd like to add to the project as my schedule allows:
+Below is a partial list of the things I've been working on adding/improving:
 - Ability to play against a 2nd player
 - Ability to play against a NPC (logic for this built with linear optimizaiton? train a simple ai?)
 - Ability to run on Windows machines, rather than just Mac/Linux